Campusoft/knowledge_base/architecture/architecture.md

+ A component is an encapsulated part of a software system.
+A component has an interface.
+Components serve as the building blocks for the structure of a system.
+At a programming-language level, components may be represented as modules, classes, objects or a set of related functions.

 # Recomendaciones

 - Se consistente.
 Si hace algo de cierta manera, haga todas las cosas similares de la misma manera